 BUILDING DESIGN MANAGEMENT

-You will gain an understanding of the function of design management and its efficient integration into project management processes.
+You will gain an understanding of the function of design management and its effective integration into project management processes.
 You will examine devising and applying techniques for the design of major construction projects, taking particular account of client needs, future proofing, procurement structure and adaptability.

 CONSTRUCTION PROJECT PLANNING

 This module covers the key principles of construction project planning, from initial briefing to managing the construction process.
-You will consider the analysis of management systems in the context of successfully co-ordinating and delivering a construction project, and monitoring and control systems.
+You will consider the analysis of management systems in the context of successfully coordinating and delivering a construction project, and monitoring and control systems.

 DEVELOPING EFFECTIVE PROJECT TEAMS

-In this module you will look at the selection, development and maintenance of effective and efficient teams throughout the duration of the construction project.
+In this module, you will look at the selection, development and maintenance of effective and efficient teams throughout the duration of the construction project.
 You will study the principles of team selection, group dynamics and appraisal, and the process of identifying client requirements for team deliverables.

-Any other 20 credit, Credit Level 7 core module from the Faculty of Architecture and the Built Environment can also be taken as an option module on this course, subject to timetabling constraints and the agreement of Course and Module Leaders.
+Any other 20 credit, Credit Level 7 core module from the Faculty of Architecture and the Built Environment can also be taken as an optional module on this course, subject to timetabling constraints and the agreement of Course and Module Leaders.